hyperledger/besu-docs/docs/index.md

 It runs on Ethereum Mainnet, private networks, and test networks such as Rinkeby, Ropsten, Goerli, and the Merge testnet.
 Besu serves as an [execution client](Concepts/Merge.md) on Ethereum Mainnet and the Merge testnet.

-Besu implements proof of authority (QBFT, IBFT 2.0, and Clique) and proof of work (Ethash) consensus mechanisms.
+Besu implements proof of authority (QBFT and IBFT 2.0) and proof of work (Ethash) consensus mechanisms.

 You can use Besu to develop enterprise applications requiring secure, high-performance transaction processing in a private network.